 While my previous post regarding the viability of cryptocurrency in Kenya (Cryptocurrency, is Kenya ready for Bitcoin payments?) generated a lot of positive buzz on the blog, I realised that save for a few techies, many of my readers found cryptocurrency to be an alien concept.
-This post serves to explain in the best way possible, what cryptocurrency is and how it relates to bitcoin.
-So here goes.
+This post explains, in the best way possible, what cryptocurrency is and how it relates to bitcoin.

-The currency is largely decentralised, which basically means that its use is not regulated by a respective country’s central governments.
+The currency is largely decentralised, which basically means that a respective country’s central government does not regulate its use.
 Cryptocurrencies are also meant to decrease in production over time, meaning that they can only increase in value.
 For instance, Bitcoin will never have more than 21 million coins in circulation.
-This currency would be useful in countries such as Zimbabwe where the value of their local money is not worth the paper it is printed on.
+This currency would be useful in countries such as Zimbabwe, where the value of their local money is not worth the printed paper.

 As it currently stands, cryptocurrency is perfect for Africa.
-In fact, if one is to examine the benefits that people stand to get from the adoption of cryptocurrency, one would think that it was tailor-made for the continent.
-Governments should therefore keep up with the rest of the world by coming up with relevant legislature to regulate the use of cryptocurrencies.
+In fact, if one is to examine the benefits people stand to get from adopting cryptocurrency, one would think that it was tailor-made for the continent.
+Governments should therefore keep up with the rest of the world by coming up with relevant legislation to regulate the use of cryptocurrencies.